 About Dennis’ 7 Dees

-Dennis’ 7 Dees is a local, family-owned and operated landscaping and garden retail business serving Oregon and southwest Washington since 1956.
+Dennis’ 7 Dees is a local, family-owned and operated landscaping and garden center business serving Oregon and southwest Washington since 1956.

 Bernard and Florence Esch launched a small lawn maintenance business and a wholesale rhododendron nursery.
 The couple had a daughter named Merle.

 Merle married Robert Snodgrass and they had 7 children, all with “D” names.
 Robert operated the family garden center, nursery, and landscaping business, which he called Seven Dees.